Tips on How to Retire in Bali

 My pace slowed.
 Moist tropical air plumped my skin.
 The crowing roosters, quacking ducks, and cooing doves accompanied every sunrise.
 The Balinese people smiled.
 Food and lodging were almost impossibly affordable.
 The tight ache between my shoulders disappeared and I felt young.

 Then I went home and returned to the reality of work.
 A year passed.

-Life or Existence?
+How to Retire in Bali – Life or Existence?

 At 61, I knew something had to give.
 I was existing, but I desperately wanted to live.

 One winter morning, I nested a hot cup of coffee in chapped hands and wished I didn’t have to drive to work through the snowdrifts that had accumulated overnight.

 Out of nowhere, an image of terraced rice paddies against a backdrop of coconut palms and banana trees brought tears trailing down my cheeks.
 Scents, sounds, memories of warmth and ease overwhelmed me, and in that instant, I knew I would go back.